 If you find yourself on either side of a pocket service situation, it’s critical to consult with an attorney who understands the nuances and potential implications of this strategy.
 Understanding the implications of pocket service can help you navigate your family law case more effectively and could potentially impact the outcome of your case.

-If you are looking for legal guidance in the Seattle area, contact the Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
+If you are looking for legal guidance in the Seattle area, contact The Hemmat Law Group today at (206) 682-5200 to speak with a dedicated family law attorney.
 We have extensive experience dealing with process service disputes and we can ensure your interests are guarded.

 The Hemmat Law Group (HLG) was founded in 1994 by Steven Amir Hemmat, a former DOJ Trial Attorney.
 We specialize in family law, supporting victims of the legal system.

-Hemmat Law Group help good people in bad situations.
+The Hemmat Law Group help good people in bad situations.

 Our probate lawyers provide expert legal advice for different aspects of probate, including distribution of assets and payment of debts.
 Contact us today.